What You Should Know about Your Aging Employees' Health

 Older workers take longer to recover from injury.

-According to a study by Safety National, older workers take nearly two weeks longer than younger workers to recover from injury.
+According to the Bureau of Labor Statistics, older workers take nearly two weeks longer than younger workers to recover from injury.
 Part of this is due to their increased risk of chronic conditions, such as high blood pressure and diabetes; part is simply due to the fact that physically, older bodies are not as resilient as their younger counterparts.
 As a result, claims costs for older workers injured on the job are often significantly higher than those of younger workers.
 Age-related conditions, such as increased sleep disruption, may also increase risk of injury.

 Older workers have to work at the upper limits of their physical capacity.